Onelinerhub/onelinerhub/golang/convert-integer-to-string.md

 }
 ```

-- `str` - will contain string representation of a given number
+- `str :=` - will contain string representation of a given number
 - `FormatInt` - converts specified integer to string
 - `123` - number to convert to string
 - `10` - base to convert base on (standard `base-10` number)